Maha Shakti Temple

-The Maha Shakti (also known as the Maha Kali) Temple was the second temple to be inaugurated by Guru Sri Subramanium, in 1991.
-It houses a strikingly powerful six foot tall murthi (statue) of Maha Kali, carved from solid black granite.
-The temple was established on the direct instruction of the Divine Mother, who began making dramatic daily appearances to Guruji in 1986.
+The Maha Shakti (also known as the Maha Kali) Temple houses a striking six-foot-tall murthi (sacred image) of Maha Kali, surrounded by shrines to Lakshmi, Pattini, Saraswati, Mother Mary and more.
+The temple was inaugurated by Guru Sri Subramanium in 1991, on the direct instruction of the Divine Mother, who began making dramatic daily appearances to Guruji from 1986 onwards.

-The temple is open for pujas every day at 6:30am and 6pm, and on Saturdays we perform a mahabishekam at 6pm.
-The Temple is closed at all other times.
-The highlight of the month is our full moon Kali Mahabishekam – please check our puja calendar to find out when these take place.
+The temple is open for pujas every day at 06:30 and 18:00 and is closed at all other times.
+The highlight of the month is our full moon Kali mahabishekam – please check our puja calendar for times.

-The temple is small, and can seat only 50 people.
-On Saturdays during the busy summer season, (from May to September) we have to issue free passes on a random basis to give every pilgrim an equal opportunity to be inside the Temple for the puja.
-These passes are distributed at 3pm, outside the Yaga Sala in the main field of the ashram.
+The temple is small and can seat only 50 people.
+On Saturdays from May to September, we have to issue free passes on a random basis to give everyone an equal opportunity to be inside the Temple.
+These passes are distributed at 15:00 outside the Yaga Sala (where you have lunch).

-If you do not get a pass, don’t worry – we have plenty of seating, with loudspeakers and video screens, and we never close the Temple until every single pilgrim has had the Divine Mother’s Darshan and Aarthi, however long this may take.
+If you do not get a pass, don’t worry – we have plenty of seating, with a sound system and video screens, and we never close the temple until every single pilgrim has had darshan and aarthi.

-- If you have eaten meat, poultry or fish three days before coming to Skanda Vale, we ask that you remain outside the Temple on the terrace – we will bring aarthi and prasadam out to you.
+If you have eaten meat, poultry or fish three days before coming to Skanda Vale, please remain outside the Temple on the terrace – we will bring aarthi and prasadam out to you.